 During your planning for SSL certificates for Exchange 2013 you may have chosen to use the same certificate on multiple servers.

 The process for acquiring a certificate to be used on multiple servers is almost identical to the process for a single server.
-However during the Exchange 2013 certificate request wizard you would enter the fully qualified domain names of any additional Exchange servers that the SSL certificate will be used for.
+During the Exchange 2013 certificate request wizard you enter the fully qualified domain names for the Client Access server namespaces that the SSL certificate will be used for.
+As you can see here these do not need to include actual server names.

-After completing the certificate request you can then export the certificate and import it to additional servers with the following steps.
+After completing the certificate request on the first server where the certificate request was originally generated you can then export the certificate and import it to additional servers with the following steps.

 In the Exchange Administration Center navigate to Servers -> Certificates and choose the server that has the SSL certificate already installed.